josiahn99/kc1yqn-website/learning_plan/index.md

 ### Experimental Station Development

-The goal here is to set up a small HF station - likely an Icon IC-7300 - that will function as the center of experimentation.
+The goal here is to set up a small HF station - likely an Icom IC-7300 - that will function as the center of experimentation.
 Within 12 months:

 * Modular antenna switching
 * Measurement instrumentation for impedance, SWR, and signals